rejkpp/ramiro.me/content/podcast/prep.md

 - message for future generations

 ### {{< partial "mrk.html" >}}flow + structure{{< partial "mrk2.html" >}}
-1. access the virtual studio (streamyard) via browser {{< partial "br.html" >}} https://ramiro.me/podcast/studio {{< partial "br.html" >}}i'll send a unique streamyard link in case that link goes to the wrong broadcast
+1. enter virtual studio (streamyard) via browser {{< partial "br.html" >}} https://ramiro.me/podcast/studio {{< partial "br.html" >}} *i'll send a unique streamyard link in case that link goes to the wrong broadcast*
-2. the moment i hit 'go live' we'll be live on facebook and youtube (video and audio). the live broadcast will become the episode for the audio platforms (spotify, apple etc.)
+2. quick hello (1-2 min.)
-3. i do the show intro + introduce you
+3. we'll 'go live' on facebook and youtube (video and audio). the show is a live production. there is minimal to no post-editing done. this keeps it raw, authentic and spontaneous. the live broadcast will become the episode for the audio platforms (spotify, apple etc.)
-4. opening question i might ask:{{< partial "br.html" >}}— “what’s the biggest challenge you’ve faced so far?”{{< partial "br.html" >}}— “what’s the most important lesson you’ve learned thus far?”
+4. i do the show intro + introduce you
-5. free flow space (20-30 min. human conversation, based on what you shared)
+5. opening question i might ask:{{< partial "br.html" >}}— “what’s the biggest challenge you’ve faced so far?”{{< partial "br.html" >}}— “what’s the most important lesson you’ve learned thus far?”{{< partial "br.html" >}}— “what’s the scariest thing you've done to date?”
-6. closing question:{{< partial "br.html" >}}— “what message do you have for people today, tomorrow, a thousand years from now?”
+6. free flow space (30-40 min. fun insightful conversation, based on what you shared)
-7. outro (20 sec)
+7. closing question:{{< partial "br.html" >}}— “what message do you have for people today, tomorrow, a thousand years from now?”
-8. end with show’s catchphrase:{{< partial "br.html" >}}— i’ll say, “you know how now”{{< partial "br.html" >}}— then together we say, “kapow!”
+8. outro + 'kapow' {{< partial "br.html" >}} kapow is a celebration move at the end. it means breakthrough + growth. it goes like this:{{< partial "br.html" >}}— i’ll say, “you know how now”{{< partial "br.html" >}}— then together we say, “kapow!”
-9. stop live broadcast.
+9. stop live broadcast
-10. defrief (depending on what time we end)
+10. after show wrap up

 #### everything 1-10 will be 60 to 90 min.
 {{< partial "br.html" >}}